dmbarbour/glas/docs/GlasApps.md

 Basic applications are initially modeled as  `Env -> Env` functions, tagged "app".
 The input Env represents the runtime-provided effects API (e.g. 'sys.\*' and state), while the returned Env represents a collection of application methods.
 Most basic applications should implement 'settings', 'main', and 'http'.
 Sample methods:

-* 'settings' - queried to support ad hoc, application-specific runtime configuration options.
-* 'main' - standard entry point.
-A procedure representing the main application process.
-Evaluated as a sequence of transactions, each using '%yield' to commit a step and '%fail' to abort a step.
+* 'main' - a program, the standard entry point.
 Upon return, the application halts.
+* 'settings' - queried to guide integration and configuration prior to running 'main'
 * 'http' - a flexible interface with many use cases (services, signaling, browser-based gui, etc.).
 The runtime opens a configurable port multiplexed with remote procedure calls.
 A configurable HTTP path (e.g. `"/sys/"`) is reserved for runtime use such as built-in debug views and APIs.
 * 'rpc' - (tentative) receive remote procedure calls, more advanced protocol than HTTP (e.g. to integrate with distributed transactions, algebraic effects, and content-distribution networks).
 * 'gui' - see [Glas GUI](GlasGUI.md), i.e. GUIs integrated with transaction model
-* 'switch' - in context of live coding, runs as the first transaction when updating code.
-If this transaction fails, we'll retry but continue with the old code until it succeeds.
+* 'switch' - in context of live coding, runs as the first transaction when transitioning code.

+Use of the 'main' procedure is an old convention for defining applications in procedural paradigms.
+Separation of 'http', 'rpc', and 'gui' methods simplifies TCP multiplexing, composition, and orthogonal persistence compared to manually opening TCP listeners.
+The method 'switch' supports live coding, and I'm contemplating support for orthogonal persistence.

+Basic applications share many known weaknesses:

-Basic applications are not very composable.
-It is possible to model static 'has-a' components if we're careful to partition state resources, but features such as console IO ('sys.tty.\*') are troublesome to partition or share.
-Application methods such as 'http' and 'rpc' also require tend to require ad hoc overrides for routing and composite pages.
+Basic applications are not robustly composable.
+It is possible to model static 'has-a' components or widgets if we're careful to partition state resources, but some features such as console IO ('sys.tty.\*') are awkward to partition, and application methods such as 'http' may require ad hoc composite pages.

-Basic applications are modestly extensible.
-To support extension in the form of single inheritance and mixins, applications have an open fixpoint: 'app.\*' in the input Env is linked to an application's extended definitions.
-This is most useful where applications explicitly introduce methods in anticipation of overrides.
+Basic applications are merely modestly extensible.
+Without modifying application source, we can wrap an app to add URL paths in 'http' or add a thread to 'main'.
+To enhance extensibility, applications do receive open fixpoint 'app.\*' via input Env, but to effectively leverage this users must explicitly define some methods in anticipation of overrides.

+Use of 'main' interacts awkwardly with live coding and projectional editing.
+Long-lived control flow and local variables become an implicit form of application state.
+We can atomically transition to new code at %yield boundaries, but we cannot easily update control flow state such as continuations.

 ## Alternative Application Models

-It is feasible to extend basic applications with new runtime-recognized toplevel methods, perhaps enabled via 'settings'.
-But the greater source of extensibility is introducing tags beyond "app", e.g. to support multiple-inheritance, hardware emulation, actors model or Kahn Process Networks or flow-based programming.
-Alternative application models could trade flexibility for greater composability, portability, or extensibility.

-Runtimes should support a user-configurable adapter with access to runtime version info (e.g. query runtime features).
-A runtime may directly support some additional options, while the adapter greatly improves portability, e.g. compile an unsupported model to the closest supported model.
+Alternative application models may favor composability, live coding, static allocation, or other features over the familiarity and flexibility of basic applications.
+As needed, we can introduce tags other than "app" for suitable models, e.g. Kahn process networks, Lafont interaction nets, VHDL-like hardware emulation, or constraint-logic programming.

+A runtime may support some new tags directly, but other tags might be supported indirectly via user-configured adapters, e.g. compiling a Kahn process network to a basic application.
+Such adapters also enhance portability.

-## Basic Effects
+## Effects and State

 The runtime provides an initial namespace of registers and methods to a basic application:

-* 'app.\*' - Fixpoint definition of application.
-Useful for expressing inheritance and override when composing applications.
-Similar to 'self' in OOP.
-* 'g.\*' - ephemeral, 'global' registers bound to runtime instance; initially zero.
 * 'sys.\*' - system APIs, e.g. network, filesystem, clock, FFI, reflection
 * 'db.\*' - shared, persistent registers, bound to a configured database

-## State

-Registers in 'g.\*' or 'db.\*' are the primary locations for application state.
-Each register contains a value, glas data of arbitrary size.
-Though, if compiling with verified type annotations, a compiler can theoretically optimize representations.
+* 'g.\*' - ephemeral, 'global' registers bound to runtime instance; initially zero.

+These are provided in the input Env together with 'app.\*' for the open fixpoint.
+The input Env does not include program primitives such as '%\*' names.

-Database registers are bound to a configured database.
+Database registers in 'db.\*' are bound to a configured database.
 This supports persistence and asynchronous, shared-memory interaction between applications.
-Many issues with shared memory are mitigated by transactions, and a few more can be mitigated by integrating type annotations into the database.
+Attempting to store runtime-ephemeral data (such as open file handles) into 'db.\*' registers results in an ephemerality error, a form of type error.

+The 'g.\*' registers are local to the runtime instance.
+This could be distributed state in context of a distributed runtime, or persistent state in context of a persistent runtime.
+But it won't survive the application.

 ## Concurrency

 The program model supports fork-join coroutines where each yield-to-yield step is a transaction, and scheduling is non-deterministic.
 This gives us a form of preemption at the cost of rework.
 As a variant of [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control), avoiding rework and starvation are relevant concerns.

 Although the schedule is non-deterministic, it isn't random.
-The scheduler may analyze program code and its dynamic behavior, attempting to develop an optimal schedule with high utilization, low rework, and acceptable fairness.
+The scheduler may analyze program code and its dynamic behavior, attempting to develop a predictable schedule with high utilization, low rework, acceptable fairness, perhaps even a few step fusion optimizations.
 Programmers are also expected to debug performance issues, e.g. introducing intermediate steps or checkpoints, queues for high-contention resources, etc..

 Other than yielding, a coroutine may voluntarily fail or diverge with an error (such as an assertion failure).
 In these cases, we logically abort the transaction and retry.
 A retry may explore alternative non-deterministic choices or observe updated state.
 But if it's obvious that retry is unproductive, the runtime could arrange to wait for relevant changes.